Residency and Online Study

 New York University is accredited by the Middle States Commission on Higher Education (3624 Market Street, Philadelphia, PA 19104).
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the US Secretary of Education and the Council for Higher Education Accreditation.
 The programs being offered are registered by the New York State Education Department.

+The vast majority of our students study from within the United States because our online programs largely cover the intricacies of US domestic law.
+Our online programs are not intended to qualify students for any professional license or licensure exam in any country.
 If you are located outside of the United States, please note that programs may not be recognized by institutions within your country.
-Further, the fee for programs may be subject to local taxes, which are the sole responsibility of participants located outside of the United States.
+Students are responsible for obtaining the appropriate visa to study in a country in which they are not a citizen.
+Further, the tuition, fees, and other expenses for programs may be subject to local taxes, which are the sole responsibility of participants located outside of the United States.

 Please note that we cannot accept applications from applicants who wish to take online classes and study while located within Australia or Taiwan.
 However, citizens of those jurisdictions may apply to study on campus in New York or may apply to an online program if they can study from within another jurisdiction.
 Additionally, current students who travel through or move to these countries after being admitted may not take online courses from within these countries.